 In addition, a number of incompatible with international standards laws on media were adopted: they deliberately contained vague definitions, which allowed the authorities to easily manipulate the political system and further consolidate authoritarian power.
 For instance, in 1995 the Moldovan parliament passed the Law on Audiovisual Broadcasting.
 Interestingly enough, no European organization was involved in drafting the law.
-The law was so vague that after 1995 it went through a number of misinterpretations and misapplications as well as inadmissible interference by the legislative and executive branches.
-Surprisingly, despite such obvious limitations, there was hardly any reaction on the part of organizations.
+The law was so vague that after 1995 it went through a number of misinterpretations and misapplications as well as inadmissible interference by the legislative and executive branches.20 Surprisingly, despite such obvious limitations, there was hardly any reaction on the part of organizations.
 Representatives of several Moldovan NGOs dealing with human rights acknowledged the link between European organizations' non-engagement and the low democratic quality of the law: 'Without support from international institutions, we were on our own in protesting the law.
-The law would have been more meaningful if international institutions would have been involved'.
-The government's position on this specific law changed, however, in 2002 when the CoE became directly involved with the issue and imposed explicit constraints on the authorities.
+The law would have been more meaningful if international institutions would have been involved'.21 The government's position on this specific law changed, however, in 2002 when the CoE became directly involved with the issue and imposed explicit constraints on the authorities.

 In the second half of the 1990s the legislation process on freedoms of media and expression in Ukraine was also very slow.
 Some legislative acts, which would contain important provisions on freedoms of media and expression, were still missing, including a framework act on legal policy of Ukraine for protection of human rights, a new criminal code and code of criminal procedure, and a new law on political parties.
 Moreover, some media laws in Ukraine did not comply with international human rights standards and contained a number of serious shortcomings.
-For instance, the 1993 Law on Television and available at http://www.echr.coe.int/NR/rdonlyres/ADA993B5-8591-42BA-80F5-CD26A6E598B8/0/SurveyofActivities2002.pdf, accessed 15 March 2008.
+For instance, the 1993 Law on Television and Radio Broadcasting contained too many vague definitions, gave too much power to legislative and executive branches of government in regulating broadcasting, and assigned a priority right to use national transmission networks to state broadcasters.22 Another illustrative case is the accessed 13 March 2008.
+See the 2002 AI report on human rights in Moldova, available at http://web.amnesty.org/report2003/Mda-summary-eng, accessed 13 March 2008.